atropos-null/LS/py109/py109_studyguide.md

 * Variables are not passed to functions; references to objects are passed
 * Parameters are the names in function definitions; arguments are the values passed

+#### Connecting Copy Operations to Parameter Passing in Python

+The concepts of shallow copy/deep copy and pass by reference/pass by value are closely related because they both deal with how Python manages object references in memory.

+Implications for Mutable vs. Immutable Objects

+Mutable Objects (lists, dictionaries, sets)
+1.  ​When passed to functions​: Changes to the object within the function will affect the original object
+2.  ​With shallow copy​: The new container can be modified independently, but nested mutable objects are shared
+3.  ​With deep copy​: Complete independence - changes to the copy won't affect the original at any level

+Immutable Objects (integers, strings, tuples)
+1.  ​When passed to functions​: Since they can't be modified, operations create new objects
+2.  ​With both shallow and deep copy​: Practically identical for simple immutable objects due to Python's optimization

+Key Takeaways
+1.  ​Pass by object reference​ means you're passing a reference to the object, similar to a shallow copy
+2.  ​Shallow copy​ creates a new container but shares references to the inner objects
+3.  ​Deep copy​ creates new copies of all nested objects, ensuring complete independence
+4. Mutability is the key factor​ that determines whether modifications will affect the original object

 #### Memory Aliasing

 Thus, multiple variables can reference the same object.